-In this part 2 of the blog, we see how data analytics can throw some light on the following topics to get a data scientist’s complete perspective about the COVID-19 scenario:
+In this part 2 of the blog, we see how data science and analytics can throw some light on the following topics to get a data scientist’s complete perspective about the COVID-19 scenario:

 1. Current global and Indian overview